MeghanPund/remove-duplicate-emails/README.md

 - Check if emails input by user are valid with re.fullmatch().
 If they are not, prompt user to re-enter email address correctly.

 ## Future Additions
+1. Better error handling when user inputs email list from file.
+Current method of input uses filepath, which is prone to errors.
+Better method might be to have user copy and paste emails into preexisting file.
+2. Better formatting handling for user input of email list from file.
+Program currently only strips user's list of commas when, in reality, user might have a list separated by semi-colons, newlines, or something else entirely.